Mary Mary: 1999–2001: Thankful

 The duo was subsequently signed to Columbia Records and decided to perform under the name Mary Mary, honoring Mary, the mother of Jesus, and Mary Magdalene.
 They were the first gospel act to record for the industry giant Columbia Records since Tramaine Hawkins in the mid-1990s.
 Their first single "Shackles (Praise You)" became a crossover hit; enticing gospel, R&B, and pop audiences.
 It ranked Top 5 in R&B, Top 10 for pop hit, and peaked at number 28 on the Billboard Hot 100 chart.
 It became the first gospel song in five years to crack the R&B top ten and gained wide exposure on MTV.
 Their debut album Thankful was released in May 2000; it peaked at number one on the Gospel Album Chart and climbed to 59 on the overall Top 200 chart.
-Overall, the album was certified Platinum for shipments of one million copies in the United States, it went on to win the Grammy Award for Best Contemporary Soul Gospel Album.
+Overall, the album was certified 2× Platinum for shipments of two million copies in the United States, it went on to win the Grammy Award for Best Contemporary Soul Gospel Album.
 While the second single "I Sings" features rapper BB Jay, both were hits in the UK and Europe.
 Their only Top 10 UK hit to date is "Shackles (Praise You)" which reached number five on the UK Singles Chart in June 2000.
 The follow-up "I Sings" peaked at UK number 32.